 - Customize the welcome panel.

-- Add or remove widgets from the dashboard page.
+- Add custom widgets or remove widgets from the dashboard page.

 - Add or remove menu items in the left-hand admin menu.